srivardhan-mri/mririce-app/WIKI.md

 ### Page Components (`src/app/pages/`)

-Each page component corresponds to a major section of the website:
+Each page component corresponds to a major section of the website and now integrates `SeoService` and `StructuredDataService` for dynamic SEO metadata:

 *   `home/home.component.ts`: The landing page.
 *   `about/about.component.ts`: Company history and values.